Girgias/php-rfcs/exit-as-function.md

 ## Introduction

-The `exit` (and it's alias `die`) language construct can be used on its own as a "constant" to terminate a PHP script with status code `0`, or it can be used like a "function" which accepts an optional argument `$status` that can either be an integer, in which case the PHP script will be terminated with the given integer as the status code, or it can be a string, in which case the PHP script is terminated
+The `exit` (and it's alias `die`) language construct can be used on its own as a "constant" ((We are using this terminology as it can be used in any place where an expression is expected, like a constant: https://3v4l.org/sL9Q5)) to terminate a PHP script with status code `0`, or it can be used like a "function" which accepts an optional argument `$status` that can either be an integer, in which case the PHP script will be terminated with the given integer as the status code, or it can be a string, in which case the PHP script is terminated